DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: The DTR Bandit Problem

-where $\hat{a}_{t,2}^* = \arg\max_{a\in \{1,2\}} Q_2(X_{t,2} ,a)$ (which is different from $a_{t,2}^*$). \end{proposition} Intuitively, \cref{prop: expected regret} shows that the per-step expected regret comes from two sources: the total regret over both stages that we expect to get due to a suboptimal decision in the first stage (even if we follow the optimal policy afterwards) and the regret we expect to get due to a suboptimal decision in the second stage.
+\end{proposition} } Intuitively, \cref{prop: expected regret} shows that the per-step expected regret comes from two sources: the total regret over both stages that we expect to get due to a suboptimal decision in the first stage (even if we follow the optimal policy afterwards) and the regret we expect to get due to a suboptimal decision in the second stage.